 3. Turn a window into a softbox

 A window can be surprisingly useful for creating studio-quality light without the studio.
 However, it is also difficult to control, and direct sunlight that passes through a window and lands on your subject can easily be too harsh.
 To fix this, turn the window into a large softbox by adding some diffusion — by which we mean plain white paper.
 Simply tape the paper over the window, sit your subject next to it, and watch that soft, even light beautifully illuminate them.
 A white sheet might also do the trick, so long as it’s not too thick.
+If you have someone at home with you, ask them to be your muse so you can shoot some natural light portraits.

 Tip: Mix the color of your paper up.
 Try a green layer and then a blue layer on top of it.
 You will get some interesting tones in your portraits.

-4. Use a pasta strainer for cool lighting
+4. Use a colander for cool lighting

 5. Use your sunglasses as a filter